Reyko

-Reyko (stylized "REYKO") are a Spanish musical duo based in London, consisting of vocalist Soleil and producer and multi instrumentalist Igor.
+Reyko (stylized "REYKO") are a Spanish musical duo based in London, consisting of vocalist Soleil and producer and multi-instrumentalist Igor.

 History

+Origins and formation

-The two members of Reyko, Soleil and Igor, are from Spain but are currently based in London.
+The two members of Reyko, Soleil and Igor, are from Spain but are currently based in London, England.
 Before forming the duo, Soleil worked as an osteopath, and Igor was a professional tennis player before deciding to pursue a music career.
 They started writing music together as part of Igor's music production course at the University of West London.
-Soon after, they began regularly posting songs on the Soundcloud platform.
+Soon after, they began regularly posting songs on the SoundCloud platform.

 They encountered success quite early when one their songs "Spinning Over You", was chosen to be the official song for a major 2018 ad campaign by El Corte Ingles.
 The song became a radio hit in Spain, peaking at #13 nationally.
 In 2018, Reyko were nominated for best new artist in LOS40 Music Awards.

 In mid 2019, the duo broke ties with their then label Mushroom Pillow after they found out the label was licensing their unreleased music without their knowledge.
 The dispute lasted a year, during which the band was prevented from releasing any music and making any live performances.

 In April 2019, Reyko contributed a version of "El Cine" to a Warner Music tribute album consisting of covers to Mecano's album Descanso Dominical.

+2020-2021: REYKO

 Between August 2019 and January 2020, the duo released a series of singles: "Lose Myself", followed by "Hierba Mala", "Don't Mention My Name", "Surrender" and "La Verdad".
 In March 2020, the duo released their self-titled debut album, which includes their previously released singles.
 It has been described as “a beautiful mixture of genres and influences.
 The album seamlessly fuses traditional Spanish influences with new age millennial futuristic sounds.
 Lead singer Soleil’s ability to switch from Spanish to English is masterful Igor’s creative production provides the perfect canvas for Soleil’s soft angelic voice.”